 run something down (or run down)

-- Reduce (or become reduced) in size, numbers, or resources: hardwood stocks in some countries are rapidly running downMore example sentences
+- Reduce (or become reduced) in size, numbers, or resources: the government were reviled for running down the welfare state hardwood stocks in some countries are rapidly running downMore example sentences

 - Production at the plant will be run down between now and the end of the year.

 - The four state-owned refineries have been run down and cannot produce enough to meet local demand.

 - Spending on education in Bradford has been run down over a number of years.

 - 11.1Lose (or cause to lose) power; stop (or cause to stop) functioning: the battery has run downMore example sentences